 Investors were betting that Janus, with its lineup of growth-oriented mutual funds, would benefit from the surge.
 JPMorgan Chase & Co.
-(JPM) analyst Kenneth Worthington disagreed.
+(JPM:US) analyst Kenneth Worthington disagreed.

 Sifting through Janus’s funds, he saw that returns had begun to taper off about six months earlier, Bloomberg Markets magazine reports in its August issue.
 Worse, the firm had recently instituted so-called performance fees on a half dozen of its funds, meaning that the funds pay fees to Janus Capital, their “adviser,” based on performance against their benchmarks.
 When fund performance lags, those fees decline, hitting profits.